preston176/TypeScript-DSA/Chapter2/Arrays.md

 - **Contiguous** means that the elements are stored in memory next to each other.

+## Important points about arrays

+1. They are fixed size, contiguous memory chunks.
+2. They are zero-indexed.
+3. They are mutable. - you can freely modify its contents
+4. They can store elements of the same type.

 ## Getting at specific index

 - Arrays are zero-based, meaning the first element is at index 0.